 “Business Against Bigotry” Initiative and “We Welcome Everybody” Graphics

-New!
-Window decals based on the design below now are available to help spread a message of inclusivity and respect at businesses, schools, religious institutions, homes and workplaces in your community.
-See our merchandise page to order.
+March 22, 2017: Window decals based on the design below now are available free upon request (even the postage!) to help spread a message of inclusivity and respect at businesses, schools, religious institutions, homes and workplaces in your community.

 In early 2015, we created signs and graphics for businesses and organization to help stand against localized outbreaks of bigotry.
 More widespread problems following the 2016 U.S. elections inspired us to produce window decals and an action plan to help our local affiliates take a lead in countering bigotry (details below).
 We hope the decals and graphics will help you send a clear message that your community and business reject discrimination of all kinds.
 You are welcome to use these graphics as-is on your website and social media pages — please link or tag us when posting!

 This image is optimized for posting on Twitter.
 You also are welcome to use it on a web page (please link back to this page).
 Click to enlarge, then right-click to download.

 You also can download a banner sized for your Twitter home page